solana-foundation/developer-content/content/courses/intro-to-solana/interact-with-wallets.md

 your computer.
 Software wallets are applications you can install on your existing device(s).

-- On mobile, software wallets are typically mobile apps, installed through the iOS App Store or Google Play.
-These include their own web browsers.
-- On desktop, software wallets often come in the form of a browser extension.

-Both techniques allow websites to interact easily with the wallet, for example:
+Software wallets often come in the form of a browser extension.
+This makes it possible for websites to interact easily with the wallet.
+Such interactions are usually limited to:

-1. Seeing the wallet’s wallet address (their public key)
+1. Seeing the wallet’s public key (address)
-2. Submitting transactions for a user's approval to sign
+2. Submitting transactions for a user's approval
-3. Sending signed transactions to the network
+3. Sending an approved transaction to the network

+Once a transaction is submitted, the end user can “confirm” the transaction and send it to the network with their “signature.”

 Signing transactions requires using your secret key.
 By letting a site submit a transaction to your wallet and having the wallet handle the signing, you ensure